Bar La Salut, Redfern

 Category Commercial

 The stone continues throughout the space, from the main bar entrance through to the more intimate wine room, creating a sense of continuity without repetition.
+The crazy paving pattern allows each area to feel distinct while maintaining a cohesive material language across the venue.

 Often associated with outdoor applications, crazy paving is reimagined here within a commercial hospitality setting.
+The application demonstrates how natural stone can be adapted to create highly distinctive interior environments without losing its organic character.

 Products Used